Deducting Business Travel Costs When You Rent via Airbnb

 Only Lodging Expenses for Business Working Days Are Deductible

 You can only deduct your lodging expenses at your destination for days you spend primarily on business.
-Days spent primarily on sightseeing or other non-business activities are not deductible.
+Days spent primarily on sightseeing or other non-business activities aren't deductible.
 You can still engage in such activities, you just don't get to deduct your lodging costs for the days you do them.
-See the Nolo article Combine Work With Pleasure and Still Deduct Travel Expenses for more on the subject.

 All of the following are considered business days: